Library and IDE in C Programming Language

-- Stdio.h: standard input/output header file contains some of the standard functions.
-To print a message on the console we can use the predefined printf() function.
-No need to write the code once again, the printf function is already ready.
-I just want to print a message on the output screen from my program.
-So, directly we can use the printf function.
-If you want to read something from the end-user for scanning purpose, the scanf() function they have given.
+- Stdio.h: standard input/output header file contains some standard functions.
+We can use the predefined printf() function to print a message on the console.
+No need to write the code once again.
+The printf function is already ready.
+I want to print a message on the output screen from my program.
+So, directly, we can use the printf function.
+If you want to read something from the end-user for scanning purposes, the scanf() function they have given.

 - Graphics.h: C language allows writing graphical programming also.
 Some 2D games we can develop using c programming also.
 For example, if you want to set the color, you can use setcolor() function and if you want to set the background color, then you can use setbkcolor predefined functions.
 There are so many functions available in the Graphics header file.

 - Math.h: This header file provides functions and variables to perform math operations.
-For example, if you want to generate a random number, you can use the predefined rand() function and if you want to calculate the power of a number, then you can use pow() function.
+For example, if you want to generate a random number, you can use the predefined rand() function, and if you want to calculate the power of a number, then you can use pow() function.

-So, a header file is a collection of related predefined functions and a c library is a collection of predefined header files.
+So, a header file is a collection of related predefined functions, and a c library is a collection of predefined header files.